 Purchasing A Seven Hole Flute

 It is important to note that many flute makers have little experience making seven hole flutes and thus you must ensure that your flute maker feels confident in their ability to create a well made 7th hole.
-A well-made 7-hole bansuri is one in which the pinky finger can reach and cover the 7th hole (i.e. the hole is not too small, not too large, not too close, not too far, not too high, not too low), AND the Teevra Ma produced by closing all seven holes should be in tune and of equal pitch to the Teevra Ma produced when all holes are open (which is the most common way to get the note).
+A well-made 7-hole bansuri is one in which the pinky finger can reach and cover the 7th hole (i.e. the hole is not too small, not too large, not too close, not too far), AND the Teevra Ma produced by closing all seven holes should be in tune and of equal pitch to the Teevra Ma produced when all holes are open (which is the most common way to get the note).
 If you have questions about the 7th hole or acquiring a quality bansuri, feel free to contact us for advice.

 Continue Your Learning

-For a multitude of lessons on bansuri and the classical music of northern India that take you from ZERO to BANSURI PLAYER faster than anything you've ever experienced in all your days aimlessly surfing the internet in hopes of achieving bansuri bliss, head on over to the Bansuri Bliss Membership Site and become a Bansuri Bliss Member.
+For a multitude of lessons on bansuri and the classical music of northern India that take you from ZERO to BANSURI PLAYER faster than anything you’ve ever experienced in all your days aimlessly surfing the internet in hopes of achieving bansuri bliss, become a Bansuri Bliss Member.
 We are here to teach YOU how to play, by passing on ancient wisdom via modern day technologies.

 Whatever you do, best of luck playing the 7th hole and enjoy your newfound capabilities on ragas like Yaman and Malkauns!